blaybrigidi/mqtt-subscriber/README.md

 This is part of the **Diallog** diabetes monitoring system.
 The sensor on the patient's body sends heart rate and temperature data continuously.
 This service is the always-on receiver that makes sure nothing gets lost and that the prediction model stays fed.

+The service is deployed and hosted on **[Render](https://render.com)**, where it runs as a continual subscriber — meaning it stays connected and listening around the clock without needing to be manually started or restarted.

 ---

 ## What It Does